Margarine: United States

 In 1877, New York became the first U.S. state to attempt legal restriction of the sale of oleomargarine through compulsory labeling.
 The law, "to prevent deception in sales of butter," required retailers to provide customers with a slip of paper that identified the "imitation" product as margarine.
 This law proved ineffective, as it would have required an army of inspectors and chemists to enforce it.
 By the mid-1880s, the U.S. federal government had introduced a tax of two cents per pound, and manufacturers needed an expensive license to make or sell the product.
 The simple expedient of requiring oleo manufacturers to color their product distinctively was, however, left out of early federal legislation.
 But individual states began to require the clear labeling of margarine.
 The color bans, drafted by the butter lobby, began in the dairy states of New York and New Jersey.
 In several states, legislatures enacted laws to require margarine manufacturers to add pink colorings to make the product look unpalatable, despite the objections of the oleo manufacturers that butter dairies themselves added annatto to their product to imitate the yellow of mid-summer butter.

 By the start of the 20th century, eight out of ten Americans could not buy yellow margarine, and those who could had to pay a hefty tax on it.
+In 1902, the tax on yellow margarine was 10¢ a pound (equivalent to $3.80/lb in 2026).
 Bootleg colored margarine became common, and manufacturers began to supply food-coloring capsules so the consumer could knead the yellow color into margarine before serving it.
 Nevertheless, the regulations and taxes had a significant effect: the 1902 restrictions on margarine color, for example, cut annual consumption in the United States from 120000000 to 48000000 lb.

 With the coming of World War I, margarine consumption increased enormously, even in countries away from the front, such as the United States.
 In the countries closest to the fighting, dairy products became almost unobtainable and were strictly rationed.
 The United Kingdom, for example, depended on imported butter from Australia and New Zealand, and the risk of submarine attacks meant little arrived.

 The long-running battle between the margarine and dairy lobbies continued: in the United States, the Great Depression brought a renewed wave of pro-dairy legislation; the Second World War, a swing back to margarine.
-After the war, the margarine lobby gained power and, little by little, the main margarine restrictions were lifted, the most recent states to do so being Minnesota in 1963 and Wisconsin in 1967.
+After the war, the margarine lobby gained power and, little by little, the main margarine restrictions were lifted.
+The federal margarine tax system was repealed in 1951, while the last statewide restrictions on margarine were lifted in Minnesota in 1963 and Wisconsin in 1967.
 Lois Dowdle Cobb (1889–1987) of Atlanta, wife of the agricultural publisher Cully Cobb, led the move in the United States to lift the restrictions on margarine.
 Some unenforced laws remain on the books.